lynchaj/nhyodyne/6809PROC/README.md

 # MBC6809
 6809 processor board (hardware and software) for the Nhyodyne computer system

+# Bugs
+* The 6502 board cannot co-exist with the 6809 board.
+I am guessing it has to do with the way _BUSACK is used to toggle the activation of both boards.

 # JUMPER SETTINGS
 ## General
         J1 - Enable